The Secret to Tolerating Disapproval

 Are you afraid your spouse or church friends or counselors or pastors or neighbors or family members will disapprove of your decisions?
 Will disapprove of you, personally?
 Some of us have been immersed in a religious system that treats adult women like children.

 They are expected to serve their families and submit to the whims of despotic husbands while having no voice of their own.
-Their personhood is stolen, and they are sacrificed on the alter of patriarchy, which is a distorted view of humankind based on age-old anti-female prejudices that worked their way into the earliest Bible translations.
+Their personhood is stolen, and they are sacrificed on the altar of patriarchy, which is a distorted view of humankind based on age-old anti-female prejudices that worked their way into the earliest Bible translations.

 A long time ago in a land far away, children were required to “be seen but not heard.”
 And this is how it is sometimes in a patriarchal culture.
 Women are required to “obey and shut up.”
 This relegates them to child status and removes their dignity and honor as adult women.